Deadline: Feb 1, 2020 | 11:59 p.m. EST

-To recognize innovative, high quality research in the field of Sports Nutrition being presented at ACSM's 2019 Annual Meeting in Orlando, Florida.
+To recognize innovative, high quality research in the field of Sports Nutrition being presented at ACSM's 67th Annual Meeting in San Francisco, California.
 Recognized work will be high-impact science and may include applied, mechanistic, protocol development or clinical research.
 All work mush have the potential for practical outcomes in the translation of sports nutrition science for sports health professionals and/or athletes.

 Applicants may reside anywhere in the world but must be ACSM members and registered for the annual meeting.
 ACSM will confirm candidate’s ACSM membership and Annual Meeting registration prior to review and determination of winners.

 Applicants must have an accepted scientific abstract submission to ACSM's Annual Meeting.
 Case Studies are not eligible.

 The research must be related to the impact of nutrition or hydration on exercise physiology or performance outcomes.

 The work is original - not published, or accepted for publication, at the time of the abstract submission deadline.

 Applicants cannot apply with the same accepted abstract to both the ACSM and ECSS awards in the same calendar year.

 Interested candidates will apply to ACSM with their presentation abstract (submitted as a pdf), a one-page Summary of Scholarly Work (publications and presentations), and statement detailing how their research translates sports nutrition science for practical application by sports health professionals and athletes (500 word limit).